haveachin/infrared/README.md

 - `ContainerID` is the ID of the container that contains the minecraft server
 **Only needed if you are using [Portainer](https://www.portainer.io/) for user privilege management**
 - `Portainer` is a data object that represents a portainer interface
+  - `Address` is the address of the portainer instance
-  - `EndpointID` is the id of the docker endoint
+  - `EndpointID` is the id of the docker endpoint
   - `Username` is the username for the portainer user
   - `Password` is the password for the portainer user